Jcam2346/Jcam2346/README.md

 - 👋 Hi, I’m @Jcam2346
-- 👀 I’m interested in basketball, drums, data analytics and R
+- 👀 I’m interested in basketball, drums and data analytics
-- 🌱 I’m currently learning SQL, Python, VBA and Tableau
+- 🌱 I’m currently learning data structures and algorithms in Python
-- 💞️ I’m looking to collaborate on data analytics problems
+- 💞️ I’m keen to collaborate on data analytics problems
 - 📫 How to reach me: via Github

 <!---